botter-live/botter.live-Android/README.md

 [back to top](#readme)

-## Share location feature [Optional]
+## Share location feature (Optional)

 ### Step :one:: Get Google static map key for your app

-If you want to enable share current location feature you have to provide google static maps API key, you need to open [Google cloud console](https://console.cloud.google.com/apis/credentials?) and make sure you choose the desired project, from the left menu you need to choose Credentials tab then press on (+ CREATE CREDENTIALS) and create your static map key (it's recommended to restrict your key to be used with static maps only) - please refer to image below :
+If you want to enable share current location feature you have to provide google static maps API key, you need to open [Google cloud console](https://console.cloud.google.com/apis/credentials?) and make sure you choose the desired project.

+From the left menu you need to choose Credentials tab then press on (+ CREATE CREDENTIALS) and create your static map key.

+(it's recommended to restrict your key to be used with static maps only) - please refer to image below :

 <img src="https://raw.githubusercontent.com/botter-live/botter.live-Android/master/.github/images/static_map.png" alt="static_map">